|

 In

-impact of such a simple purchase, I began to raise money and
+by the direct impact of such a simple purchase, I began to

-awareness for this optical need prior to each of Winkie's
+raise money and awareness for this optical need prior to each

-countries via other mission groups, Mission Vision became
+developing countries via other mission groups, Mission Vision

-incorporated as a non-profit, and in the summer of 2009, we
+became incorporated as a non-profit, and in the summer of

 With